vishvAsa/mImAMsA/karma-kANDam/granthAH/kumArilabhaTTaH/nArAyaNa-bhaTTaH_mAna-meyodayaH/0/05_LIST_OF_AUTHORS_CITED.md

 35. Manifestation of the soul:

-Siddhanta-To be understood through mental
+Siddhanta-To be understood through menta।

 perception.